Skip to main content

 • Use autoTMM consistently across your torrents

-• Let qui create .cross categories automatically
+• Let qui create cross-seed categories automatically

 • Keep category structures simple